AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 BGPoverLAN
 ```

 The S2C connection with Edge will be configured on the subsequent task.

-Now let's configure the S2C connection with the partner site!
+Now let's configure the S2C connection with the Partner site!

 ```{figure} images/lab8-partner.png
 ---